ncatlab/nlab-content/pages/3/9/1/9/19193/content.md

 ## Idea

-In the context of [[cosmology]], _structure formation_ refers to the process by which cosmological structures such as [[galaxy clusters]] form under [[gravity|gravitational]] collapse of a primordial gas.
+In the context of [[cosmology]], _structure formation_ refers to the process by which cosmological structures such as [[galaxy clusters]] and [[galaxies]] themselves form under [[gravity|gravitational]] collapse of a primordial gas.

 Various computer simulations ([Millennium I](#MillenniumI), [Millennium II](#MillenniumII), [Millennium XXL](#MillenniumXXL), [Illustris](#Illustris)) test theory against observations, such as those by the [[Planck Collaboration]], see [Springel 13](#Springel13) for survey.

 <img src="https://wwwmpa.mpa-garching.mpg.de/galform/virgo/millennium/poster_large.jpg" width="500">

 > graphics from _[The Millennium Simulation Project](https://wwwmpa.mpa-garching.mpg.de/galform/virgo/millennium/)_

+## Feedback mechanisms and realistic dark matter models
+ {#Feedback}

+A revolution in realism of computer simulations of galaxy structure formation occurred after ~2010 when hardware and software advances allowed to resolve various feedback mechanisms, such as notably the effect of star-formation inside a gas cloud collapsing to a galaxy.
+This advance is reflected in the naming of the [FIRE](#ReferencesFIRE)-project: _F_eedback _I_n _R_ealistic _E_nvironments.

+The resolution of such feedback mechanisms in simulation of  [[galaxy]] formation seems to resolve long-standing apparent discrepancies of [[dark matter]] models with observed galaxy-scale phenomena: For example [[galactic rotation curves]] are qualitatively reproduced  ([Hopkins 17, Figure 4, Figure 5](#Hopkins17)) as is the baryonic [[Tully-Fisher relation]] ([El-Badry 18, Figure 4](#ElBadry18)).

+For more on this see also at _[[dark matter]]_ the section _[On galactic scales](dark+matter#Properties)_.

 From [Vogelsberger et al. 14](#VogelsbergerEtAl14):

 > {#TheSimulationReproduces} The simulation reproduces reasonably well the cosmic star formation rate density, the galaxy luminosity function, and baryon conversion efficiency at $z=0$.
 It also qualitatively captures the impact of galaxy environment on the red fractions of galaxies.
-The internal velocity structure of selected well-resolved disk galaxies obeys the stellar and baryonic Tully-Fisher relation together with flat circular velocity curves.
+The internal velocity structure of selected well-resolved disk galaxies obeys the stellar and baryonic [[Tully-Fisher relation]] together with flat circular velocity curves.
 In the well-resolved regime the simulation reproduces the observed mix of early-type and late-type galaxies.

 See also [Illustris Project Website](#IllustrisProjectWebsite): _[What are we learning?](http://www.illustris-project.org/about/#public-three)_ and _[Preliminary Results](http://www.illustris-project.org/about/#astronomers-four)_.

-For structure on [[galaxy|galactic]] scales (such as [[galaxy rotation curves]] and [[Tully-Fisher relation]]) there is see [FIRE](https://fire.northwestern.edu/), see _[Hopkins et al 17](Hopkins17)_/

 ## Related concepts